t3chguy/Roundcube-SQL-Global-Address-Books/README.md

 3. under `plugins/sql_global_addressbooks/`, copy `config.inc.php.dist` to
    `config.inc.php`.
 It will enable per-domain address book with default settings.
-If you need more control, please open it, read the comments, and adjust the settings to match your need.
+If you need more control, please open it, read the comments, and adjust the settings to match your needs.

 4. Enable this plugin in Roundcube config file `roundcubemail/config/config.inc.php`.
    For example: